 - Represents private equity firm in defending against fraudulent transfer action in federal court.

 - Represents investment adviser in appellate defense of state-law securities fraud claims.

 - Represents athletic company in defense of various claims filed in multiple state and federal courts throughout the United States.

 - Represented public company in arbitration of dispute related to acquisition of early-stage company.

-- Represented incarcerated person in Religious Land Use and Institutionalized Persons Act (“RLUIPA”) litigation before the U.S. Court of Appeals for the Fifth Circuit.
+- Represents incarcerated person in Religious Land Use and Institutionalized Persons Act (“RLUIPA”) litigation on remand to district court after obtaining favorable decision on appeal before the U.S. Court of Appeals for the Fifth Circuit.